vruusmann/blog/_posts/2015-02-24-converting_randomforest_pmml.md

 ERROR: configuration failed for package ‘RProtoBuf’
 ```

 The format of ProtoBuf messages is defined by the proto file `inst/proto/rexp.proto`.
-Currently, the JPMML-Conversion library uses the proto file that came with the RProtoBuf package version 0.4.2.
+Currently, the JPMML-R library uses the proto file that came with the RProtoBuf package version 0.4.2.
 As a word of caution, it will be useless to force the `r2pmml` package to depend on any RProtoBuf package version older than that, because this proto file underwent incompatible changes between versions 0.4.1 and 0.4.2.
-The Java converter application throws an exception (instance of class `com.google.protobuf.InvalidProtocolBufferException`) when the contents of the ProtoBuf input file does not match the expected ProtoBuf message format.
+The Java converter application throws an exception (instance of `com.google.protobuf.InvalidProtocolBufferException`) when the contents of the ProtoBuf input file does not match the expected ProtoBuf message format.

-The version of a package can be verified using the function `packageVersion`:
+The version of a package can be verified using the `packageVersion` function:

 ``` r
 packageVersion("RProtoBuf")